njoannidi/Migratory/README.md

 **host:** Server on which to deploy

 **database:** Database on which your SQL commands will be executed

+**type:** The Type of DB to connect to.
+Currently only supporting pgsql

 **schema:** Optional.
 Search path to be set.